2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

 - The unofficial results.

-9.2 - Five (5) Stewards will be appointed the following tasks after an event to ensure compliance of the Regulations:
+9.2 - Five (5) Stewards will be appointed the following tasks after an event to ensure compliance with the Regulations:

 - The private reviewing of all driver-reported incidents during qualifying and the race.